Dating the Central Saloon is problematic, as it is not clear when there was first

 to dates including bars of entirely different names.
 E.g. it seems absurd to

-to ascribe a great age to "Volume," a techno dance bar, despite a long history
+to ascribe a great age to "Stage," a techno, hip-hop dance bar, despite a long history

 of bars in this location dating back to the People's Theater in 1890.